 One of Krystal's alternate colors gives her outfit the same scheme as Noel Vermillion's; combined with the fact that her rifle looks a lot like Noel's "Zero Gun: Fenrir" Distortion Drive, this is most likely not coincidental.

 Likewise, she has Samus' color scheme, heck even the gun is based from her Power Suit!

 It wouldn't be from BlazBlue, but the male character has Bang's color scheme.
 Likewise, Bang has a Hard Corps outfit as well.

 Spread Shot: Obviously.
-While it's still invaluable against Mooks due to, well, being spread out, it's not nearly as useful against bosses since each projectile does less damage than a normal shot, you need to get close enough to most bosses in order for all the shots to hit and even then it only equals the damage output of most other weapons.
+While it's still invaluable against Mooks due to its wide field of fire (especially when upgraded), it's not nearly as useful against bosses since each projectile does less damage than a normal shot, you need to get close enough to most bosses in order for all the shots to hit and even then it only equals the damage output of most other weapons.

 To put this in perspective, imagine you're riding on the top of a train car.
 Suddenly, you enter a tunnel, and when you come out of it the view has changed to you grabbing on the car for dear life as the camera switches vertically.
 Then this big mecha comes in, sending out mechanical BEES like his namesake.
 While it's doing this it's charging up a laser that causes the entire line of cars you're holding onto to explode.
 You need to dodge both the bees and the lasers while jumping to the set of cars opposite you.
 Woe to anyone playing Harley at this point.

 In Stage 1, a mook gets run over by the first boss.
 Said boss later gets eaten by a bigger boss.
 Subverted in that the first boss is piloted by one of the aforementioned mooks, who tears his way out of the bigger boss to continue the fight.